spaguette/lead-time-for-changes/README.md

 - `owner-repo`: optional, string, defaults to the repo where the action runs.
 Can target another owner or org and repo. e.g. `'samsmithnz/DevOpsMetrics'`, but will require authenication (see below)
 - `default-branch`: optional, string, defaults to `main`
 - `number-of-days`: optional, integer, defaults to `30` (days)
+- `reject-labels`: optional.
+Multiple label names to reject can be separated by `,`
-- commit-counting-method: #optional, defaults to 'last'.
+- `commit-counting-method`: #optional, defaults to 'last'.
 Accepts two values, 'last' - to start timing from the last commit of a PR, and 'first' to start timing from the first commit of a PR
 - `pat-token`: optional, string, defaults to ''.
 Can be set with GitHub PAT token.
 Ensure that `Read access to actions and metadata` permission is set.
 This is a secret, never directly add this into the actions workflow, use a secret.
 - `actions-token`: optional, string, defaults to ''.
 Can be set with `${{ secrets.GITHUB_TOKEN }}` in the action
 - `app-id`: optional, string, defaults to '', application id of the registered GitHub app